What's the deal with Fiji Water? Find out the good and the bad about the controversial American Fiji bottled water company.

 Fiji Water was then bought by controversial American billionaires Stewart and Lynda Rae Resnick in 2004.
 In 2010, it acquired JUSTIN Vineyards & Winery in America.

-Institute in his "Fiji Water: Where bottled water, money, and ethics conflict" article
+Institute in his "Fiji Water: Where bottled water, money, and ethics conflict" article, bottles and

 Fiji Water (sometimes misspelt Figi Water), as Peter Gleick states, contributes 20% to Fiji's exports and 3% to it's gross national product.
 A significant contributor indeed.
 It also provides a reported 350 jobs for locals.
 The company said that it paid $1.3m in royalties in 2008 to a string of local good causes, including schools, health care clinics, and in providing clean drinking water.